Presenting financial information or any complex data can be risky business

 Anticipate the questions, especially the difficult ones.
 Don’t wait for them to be asked, build the answers into your presentation

 Prepare fully for questions you may be asked by ‘The scary six’.

 10. Try to look good

-Far too many business presentations are crafted with the intention of making it clear to their audience how much the presenter knows, how intelligent they are and how hard they work.
-It is of course human nature for all of us to want to look good and be judged positively but that isn’t the route to winning over your audience.
+It is of course human nature for all of us to want to look good and be judged positively.
+Setting that as your core intention, isn’t the route to winning over your audience.